rwgen1/rwgen/docs/weather-overview.rst

 model will typically be used as a component of the weather generator.

 The rest of this page explains the core concepts of the weather model component.
-The rainfall model is described on the :doc:`rainfall-overview` page, while an overview of usage of the weather generator is provided on the :doc:`weather-workflow` page.
+The rainfall model is described on the rainfall model :doc:`rainfall-overview` page, while an overview of usage of the weather generator is provided on its :doc:`weather-workflow` page.

 Single Site Weather Model
 -------------------------